MissingMaps/partners/app/_partner/morganstanley.md

   - msmapathonamericas

 tm-projects:
-  - id: 10135
-    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 10407
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 8969